talkowski-lab/rWGCNA/README.md

 ### Precision and Recall of genes in modules
 Using the individual WGCNA modules as baseline, precision and recall of genes in modules was calculated in the consensus WGCNA modules for best-match module pairs, as well as in the bootstrapped individual data sets, with the following definitions

-   -_TP:_ Gene from individual WGCNA module is present in best-match consensus (or bootstrap) module
+   - _TP:_ Gene from individual WGCNA module is present in best-match consensus (or bootstrap) module

-   -_FP:_ Gene from individual WGCNA module is present in a module other than the best-match consensus (or bootstrap) module, excluding grey module
+   - _FP:_ Gene from individual WGCNA module is present in a module other than the best-match consensus (or bootstrap) module, excluding grey module

-   -_TN:_ Gene from individual WGCNA grey module is present in grey module in consensus (or bootstrap)
+   - _TN:_ Gene from individual WGCNA grey module is present in grey module in consensus (or bootstrap)

-   -_FN:_ Gene from individual WGCNA non-grey module is in grey module in consensus (or bootstrap) Precision and recall were visualized with histograms
+   - _FN:_ Gene from individual WGCNA non-grey module is in grey module in consensus (or bootstrap) Precision and recall were visualized with histograms

 ### Module membership cutoff